 - Big Lake or Lake Ledvica

 - Green Lake

 - Lake Vrsac

-One day tour from Planina Blato
+One day hike from Planina Blato

 If you are not a fan of multi-day tours with big bags- or you come with children- visit the park and try a moderate tour.
 You will need some persistence, as your path will ascend.
-However, in return you will breathe fresh air, count lakes and observe goats and cows.
+However, in return, you will breathe fresh air, count lakes, and observe goats and cows.

 You can start the tour from two directions: